-Gillian Clayton lives in Courtenay, BC, and works part time as a physiotherapist.
+Gillian Clayton lives in Comox, BC, and works part time as a physiotherapist.
 Previously a CIS gold medalist varsity soccer player, Gillian started running marathons in 2004.
 She taught herself to swim in order to complete in her first half-Ironman in 2010.
 Gillian raced as a professional triathlete in 2012 — and won the 2012 Ironman Canada — after just 2 years of racing as an amateur in triathlon.

 Some of her top achievements include: